dorkmo/tesla-pre-ap-epas-patch/README.md

 * requires direct CAN bus communication line to EPAS (EPAS is not flashed through gateway)
 * requires an EPAS firmware update file from Tesla because a secondary bootloader is needed to flash the EPAS which is only available in the firmware update
-* before flashing a backup of the firmware is take from the EPAS to ensure that the firmware on your EPAS is the expected firmware and compatible
+* before flashing, a backup of the firmware is taken from the EPAS to ensure that the firmware on your EPAS is the expected firmware and compatible

 ## setup